anufrievroman/waypaper/README.md

 `--restore` - sets the last chosen wallpaper.
 Useful at launch of the window manager.

-`--backend=XXX` - specifies which backend to use, which can be either `swaybg`, `swww`, or `feh`.
+`--backend XXX` - specifies which backend to use, which can be either `swaybg`, `swww`, or `feh`.
 Useful if you use waypaper on both wayland and x11 on the same machine.
 By default, last used backend is used.

-`--fill=XXX` - specifies filling type, which can be eiher `fill`, `stretch`, `fit`, `center`, or `tile`.
+`--fill XXX` - specifies filling type, which can be eiher `fill`, `stretch`, `fit`, `center`, or `tile`.

 ## Troubleshooting

 - If wallpaper does not change, make sure that `swaybg` or `swww` is installed.
 - If application does not run, make sure to install gobject library (it might be called `python-gobject` or `python3-gi` in your package manager).
 Although it is supposed to be installed automatically with the package.
 - Please understand that not all backends work on all system, choose the right one for you and stick to it.
 - If you use different WMs on the same system, specify the backend when you restore the wallpaper at launch.
-For example: ` `waypaper --restore --backend=feh`
+For example: `waypaper --restore --backend feh`

 ## Roadmap